 At Ormiston Denes Academy, we are passionate about ensuring students leave us having fulfilled their potential in a broad range of subjects.
-As such, the curriculum we offer gives the balance of a wide curriculum base in Year 7 and 8 before allowing students to start to specialise in the subjects they enjoy the most in Year 9, whilst retaining academic rigour and providing them with a broad curriculum from which to choose their Year 10 option subjects.
-PSHE and SMSC are ingrained throughout the curriculum as well as having elements in the Skills for Learning section of registration.
+As such, the curriculum we offer gives the balance of a wide curriculum base in Year 7, 8 and 9 before allowing students to specialise in the subjects they enjoy the most in Year 10.
+PSHE, RE and SMSC are ingrained throughout the curriculum.

-Students in Year 10 continue the core curriculum of English language and English literature, mathematics, biology, chemistry, physics and physical education.
-They now refine their options, following three or four subjects chosen from those they took in Year 9, plus specialist two year key stage 4 courses.
-At least one or two of their options will be an EBacc* subject, depending on students ability.
+Students in Years 10 and 11 continue the core curriculum of English language and English literature, mathematics, biology, chemistry, physics, PSHE/ RE and physical education.
+In Year 9, students made the decision on their option choices for the start of Year 10, either continuing to develop their subject knowledge from Key Stage 3 or choosing a specialist Key Stage 4 course.
+At least one of their options will be an EBacc* subject, depending on students ability.

 |Subject||Year 7||Year 8||Year 9||Year 10||Year 11|

 * Please note the curriculum is currently under review